for sustainable construction: a path to greener buildings

 The total amount of global greenhouse gas (GHG) emissions in the building sector reached 12 GtCO2-eq in 2019, equivalent to 21% of global GHG emissions that year, of which 57% were indirect CO2 emissions from offsite generation of electricity and heat.
 Followed by 24% of direct CO2 emissions produced on-site and 18% from the production of cement and steel used for construction and/or refurbishment of buildings.
 As reported by the IPCC.

 The utilization of bio-based materials in construction is a vital component in the reduction of global greenhouse gas (GHG) emissions.
 Traditional building materials such as concrete and steel have significant carbon footprints due to their energy-intensive production processes.
-Conversely, bio-based materials, such as timber, bamboo and hemp offer a renewable alternative that captures and stores carbon throughout their lifecycle, reducing the overall impact on our planet.
+Conversely, bio-based materials, such as timber, bamboo and hemp offer a renewable alternative that captures and stores carbon throughout their lifecycle.

 The significance of bio-based building materials: